-Zookeepers hoped a rare tiger would breed with its 'perfect mate.'
+Zookeepers hoped rare tiger would breed with 'perfect mate'.
 He killed her.

-A potential courtship ended in tragedy Friday at the London Zoo, where staff say a female Sumatran tiger was killed by a male they once hoped would be her "perfect mate."
+A potential courtship ended in tragedy Friday at the London Zoo, where staff say a female Sumatran tiger was killed by a male they once hoped would be her "perfect mate".

 The zoo detailed the harrowing turn of events in a statement posted to their website Friday.
-They said the male tiger, Asim, arrived at the zoo 10 days before as part of a breeding program and was placed in a separate enclosure next to the female, Melati.
+They said the male tiger, Asim, arrived at the zoo 10 days before as part of a breeding programme and was placed in a separate enclosure next to the female, Melati.
 This granted them time to smell, see and react to one another.

-Big-cat introductions can be perilous, even with diligent preparation, the zoo said.
+Big-cat introductions could be perilous, even with diligent preparation, the zoo said.
 On Friday, zookeepers opened the barrier separating their enclosures, optimistic they'd begin the breeding process after showing "obvious" positive signs.

 The two animals were wary of each other at first - a normal development, according to the zoo.
 When they began to interact, however, the cats' caution turned into aggression.